tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

              optional attribute containing a message with the human-readable error description, and other attributes specific for the error code.

+    .. reference_vshard_note_start

     ..  note::

-        Any write requests that are intended to be executed repeatedly should be idempotent.
+        Any write requests that are intended to be executed repeatedly (for example, retried after an error) should be idempotent.
         The operations' idempotency ensures that the change is applied **only once**.
         Read more: :ref:`<vshard-deduplication>`.

+    .. reference_vshard_note_end

     **Examples:**